Presentation

 The English Seen

-Tony Ray-Jones is one of those artists who left this world too soon.
+Tony Ray-Jones is one of those artists who Tony Ray-Jones is one of those artists who left this world too soon.
 Despite having lived a mere thirty years, his name is now inextricably linked to English photography.
-After training at the London College of Printing and then at Yale in the United States, he discovered the vitality of the era’s American photography scene, driven by leading street photographers such as Garry Winogrand, Lee Friedlander and Joel Meyerowitz.
+After training at the London College of Printing and then at Yale in the United States, he discovered the vitality of the then-American photography scene, driven by leading street photographers such as Garry Winogrand, Lee Friedlander and Joel Meyerowitz.

-Upon his return to the UK, he travelled around the seaside resorts of Blackpool, Margate and Brighton, paying close attention to the details that encapsulated English life at the time : elegant outfits, picnics thwarted by the rain and other little social rituals.
+Upon his return to the UK, he travelled around the seaside resorts of Blackpool, Margate and Brighton, paying close attention to the details that encapsulated English life at the time: elegant outfits, picnics thwarted by the rain and other little social rituals.
 His style, characterised by empathy mingled with irony and spontaneity, opened up a new path for photography.
-He offered a new perspective on his fellow Brits’ habits and ways, without ever descending into needless malice.
-Curious about everything and keen to get off the beaten track, this young photographic prodigy was driven by an insatiable yet methodological photographic appetite, enhancing each of his mischievous shots with flawless artistic composition.
-At the time, his work was discovered by a young photographer, for whom it proved to be a revelation.
-That photographer’s name ?
+He offered a new perspective on his fellow Brits’ habits and ways, without ever resorting to needless malice.
+Curious about everything and keen to get off the beaten track, this young prodigy was driven by an insatiable yet methodological appetite for photography, enhancing each of his mischievous shots with flawless artistic composition.
+His work was uncovered at the time by a then young photographer, for whom it turned out to be a revelation.
+That photographer’s name?
 Martin Parr!
 Without Tony Ray-Jones, Martin Parr probably wouldn’t have found his life’s calling.

 LA PRAIRIE

-© Tony Ray-Jones • Exhibition The English Seen
+© Tony Ray-Jones / Science & Society Picture Library • Exhibition The English Seen